Lisa Starrett, Property Manager

 This notice advises the tenant that rent is past due and is not sent until after any allowed grace period for rental payments has passed.

 Partial payments can be accepted only if the landlord so chooses.
 In such cases, the landlord can issue a new notice for the balance owed.

 - Three Day Nuisance Notice:

 This notice advises the tenant that he or she is in violation of one or more of the lease requirements and restrictions, and must correct the problem immediately or be subject to eviction procedures commencing on the fourth business day after receiving the notice.

 The notice does not involve rent payments, and the violation or violations must be clearly specified in the notice.

 There are assorted other types of notices and follow-ups to these notices that the landlord, the landlord’s attorney, and the property manager must be fully versed in, not only for the purpose of avoiding eviction law violations, but also to deal with any issues that may evolve in the event that a tenant files an unlawful eviction lawsuit against the landlord.

-If a tenant leaves behind any personal belongings after eviction, the tenant has thirty days to lawfully reclaim the property.
-The landlord has the option of charging a reasonable storage fee based upon the amount of time the belongings have been kept, or the belongings can be turned over to a storage company, and the tenant can reclaim their property from them.
+If a tenant leaves behind any personal belongings after an eviction, the tenant has thirty days to lawfully reclaim the property.
+The landlord has the option of charging a reasonable storage fee based upon the amount of time the belongings have been kept at the residence, or the belongings can be turned over to a storage company, and the tenant can reclaim their property from them.